steffanii/Gallery_Template/README.md

 # ABOUT
-a website with display of random pictures, I got my fonts from google fonts and my images from a reliable source.
+a website with display of random pictures, I got my fonts from google fonts and my images from a reliable data.

 # SCREENSHOTS